Types of research degrees

 Further details can be obtained from the Biology and the HYMS postgraduate study websites or by contacting the Biology Graduate School Office: +44 (0)1904 328546, firstname.lastname@example.org or the HYMS Postgraduate Centre: +44 (0)1904 321360, email@example.com

-Steph Dyson is a BBSRC case funded PhD student in the Kullberg and Timmis Labs working on the development of a computational model of intestinal inflammation.
+John Hamp is a MRC iCase funded PhD student in the Kaye and Timmis Labs working on the development of a computational model for therapeutic regimes in visceral leishmaniasis

 - Centre for Immunology and Infection